-NGOCC, through the Basket Fund with funds from Royal Norwegian Embassy (RNE) has supported interventions aimed at empowering women and men, girls and boys socially and economically.
-The empowerment process has been focused on three levels: Member Organization level, individual member’s level and the community level.
+NGOCC, through the Basket Fund with funds from the European Union is supporting interventions aimed at empowering women and men, girls and boys socially and economically.
+The empowerment process is focused on three levels: Member Organization level, individual member’s level and the community level.

 1.0 Descriptive Title

 Received support under three Calls the 9th, 13th, 18th Call and Supplementary Pilot Project in 2014

 1.4 Description of project

 Maliko Area Association is a Community Based Organisation (CBO) based in Sinazongwe district of Southern Province with membership of 180 members (126 women and 54 men) with 14 groups.
 The main objective of the organisation is to promote the social welfare of women, men and children in the rural community.

 For many years the Zambian Government has had limited resources to finance all the educational needs of the country to satisfy the growing population.
 The Church and other actors have continued to compliment the government towards the provision of education to citizens.
 While the District Education Boards (DEBs) do their best to try and give education to all, the Boards however struggle to fully operate and meet their objectives because of inadequate resources and budget constraints to satisfy the growing population and education demands.

 Zambian Schools especially in rural areas continue to lack the necessary infrastructure for conducive learning such as classrooms.
 Most of this infrastructure remains absolute requiring significant rehabilitation or refurbishment, in some cases construction.
 In areas were government schools are not within proximity for school children, villages have developed Community Schools.
 These Community Schools usually begin off to operate with only one classroom block.
 A single block would have to accommodate children aged between 6 to 15 years in mostly grass thatched shelter without trained teachers.
 Such community schools are replete in many places across Zambia.
 One such was the case in Sinazongwe.